microsoft/typespec/packages/website/versioned_docs/version-latest/compiler/reference/js-api/interfaces/Checker.md

 ▸ **isStdType**(`type`, `stdType?`): type is Scalar & Object

-Check if the given type is one of the built-in standard Cadl Types.
+Check if the given type is one of the built-in standard TypeSpec Types.

 #### Parameters